bbauska/Anti-Project-2025/README.md

 <p>Project 2025 seeks to short-circuit congressional oversight of the Department of Homeland
-Security by establishing greater presidential control over communications between the agency and committees of jurisdictions with congress, with the apparent aim of controlling the flow of information that members of Congress and their staff receive.Specifically, it calls for the president to demand that only one committee in each chamber serve as an authorizing committee.
+Security by establishing greater presidential control over communications between the agency and committees of jurisdictions with congress, with the apparent aim of controlling the flow of information that members of Congress and their staff receive.</p>

+<p>Specifically, it calls for the president to
+demand that only one committee in each chamber serve as an authorizing committee.
 If congressional leadership refuses to accept this arrangement, then it recommends that the agency’s Office of Legislative Affairs select one and restrict its communications to only that committee.
 “Only political appointees in OLA